 The Liar Paradox is an argument that arrives at a contradiction by reasoning about a Liar Sentence.
-The classical Liar Sentence is the self-referential sentence “This sentence is false.”
+The Classical Liar Sentence is the self-referential sentence:

+It leads to the same difficulties as the sentence, I am lying.
 Experts in the field of philosophical logic have never agreed on the way out of the trouble despite 2,300 years of attention.
-Here is the trouble–a sketch of the Liar Argument that reveals the contradiction:
+Here is the trouble.
+It is a sketch of the Paradox, the argument that reveals the contradiction:

-Let L be the classical Liar Sentence.
+Let L be the Classical Liar Sentence.
 If L is true, then L is false.
-But we can also establish the converse, as follows.
+But the converse also can be established, as follows.
 Assume L is false.
-Because the Liar Sentence is saying precisely that (namely that it is false), the Liar Sentence is true, so L is true.
-We’ve now shown that L is true if and only if it is false.
-Since L is one or the other, it is both.
+Because the Liar Sentence is just the sentence L is false, the Liar Sentence is therefore true, so L is true.
+What has now been shown is that L is true if, and only if, it is false.
+Since L must be one or the other, it is both.

 Table of Contents

-The Liar Paradox has been discussed continually in philosophy since the middle of the 4th century BCE.
-The most ancient attribution is to Eubulides of Miletus who included it among a list of seven puzzles.
+Zeno’s Paradoxes were discovered in the 5th century B.C.E., and the Liar Paradox was discovered later in the middle of the 4th century B.C.E.
+Both were discovered in ancient Greece.
+The oldest attribution of the Liar Paradox is to Eubulides of Miletus who included it among a list of seven puzzles.
 He said, “A man says that he is lying.
 Is what he says true or false?”
 Eubulides’ commentary on his puzzle has not been found.
-An ancient gravestone on the Greek Island of Cos was reported by Athenaeus to contain this poem about the difficulty of solving the paradox:
+An ancient gravestone on the Greek Island of Kos was reported by Athenaeus to contain this poem about the difficulty of solving the Paradox:

 ‘Twas the Liar who made me die,